microsoftgraph/microsoft-graph-training/tutorials/includes/go/06-get-inbox-messages.md

 #### Getting subsequent pages

 If there are more results available on the server, collection responses include an `@odata.nextLink` property with an API URL to access the next page.
-The Go SDK exposes this as the `GetNextLink` method on collection page objects.
+The Go SDK exposes this as the `GetOdataNextLink` method on collection page objects.
 If this method returns non-nil, there are more results available.

 ### Sorting collections